Ventarron: Excavations

 The team discovered likely ceremonial offerings, including the skeletons of a parrot and a monkey, which would have come from Peru's jungle regions, and shells typical of coastal Ecuador.
 These indicated the range of exchange.

 Alva and his team worked three months on the excavation.
 They said that the culture that built the temple had intentionally buried it when finished with its use.
 This helped to protect it for thousands of years.
 Locals have dug away at the site, taking blocks to use in constructing their own buildings.
 Much of the Ventarrón site had been looted in 1990 and 1992, but the thieves had not found the temple.

 In the 1980s Alva led the discovery of the tomb of the Lord of Sipán and other elite ancient people at the Moche center, a much later culture whose people also were based in Lambayeque.
 The royal tomb included generations of burials from about 300 AD, or 1700 years ago.

 Since 2007, the excavations have been directing by Ignacio Alva who has unearthed several phases of human presence in the temple and made important new discoveries such as an ancient frieze in high relief retaining their original colors with typical Cupisnique iconography.

 Other temples in the area

-Actually, three temples have been discovered in this area in recent years.
+Three temples have been discovered in this area in recent years.

 A Cupisnique adobe temple was discovered nearby in 2008; this site is now known as "Collud".
 This temple sheds some light on the connection between the Cupisnique and the Chavin because of shared iconography.

 The Chavin people who came after the Cupisnique built a temple adjacent to Collud about three hundred years later; this location is named "Zarpan".

 All three temples are close together, and form a single archaeological site.
 There are numerous shared elements between these locations.

 "During the Formative Period, probably beginning in the Initial Period, the Collud-Zarpán site, situated at the northwest end of the Huaca Ventarrón Complex, was the valley’s theocratic capital.
 It covered more than 2 square kilometers of ceremonial architecture spread between two mounds aligned east to west."